Wyoming Plumbing Licenses

 No. Practice tests are just that: for practice.
 You will have the opportunity to retake the practice tests until you do pass.
 The practice tests are there to help you get used to the process of using your reference materials and finding the correct answers during an exam.
 If you don't pass on the first try, take the time to note what sections of the material you need to review.

 Once I complete a course, can I still go back and review the lessons and quizzes?

-You are able to review the lessons and quizzes at any time during the six months you’ll have access to the courses.
+You can review the lessons and quizzes at any time during the six months you have access to the courses.